nkh/ftl/README.md

 d      ) delete                          5 6     ) page down/up
 ...

-for a complete list see resources/.config/ftl/help.md or press '?' in ftl
+for a complete list press '?' in ftl

 ```